Dogs lick their paws now and then as a grooming process, especially after spending time on dirty surfaces.

-If your dog is licking paws due to allergic reactions, a mixture of water and two tablespoons of baking powder can be the solution.
+If your dog is licking paws due to allergic reactions, a mixture of water and two tablespoons of baking soda can be the solution.

-Deep the infected paws in the mixture of water and baking powder for 2 minutes.
-Baking powder neutralizes the itchiness and relaxes the inflamed area.
+Dip the infected paws in the mixture of water and baking soda for 2 minutes.
+Baking soda neutralizes the itchiness and relaxes the inflamed area.

 Apple Cider Vinegar

 Apple cider is a remedy to many diseases, including the treatment of rashes caused by poisonous ivy.
-It is also significant in relieving flee related rashes.
+It is also significant in relieving flea related rashes.

 If your pet licks paws because of poison ivy rashes, mix a liter of apple cider vinegar and a liter of hydrogen peroxide with water.